 Cornwall is an amazing place – and for those of us who live the Midlands or below it’s fairly easy to reach.
 There are a whole host of things to keep everyone occupied – maybe a coastal garden one day, a gallery or museum the next, or perhaps something a little more active – surf schools, boat trips, cliff top walking, cycling… take your pick.

-And don’t forget the more iconic attractions; St Michael’s Mount, the Lost Gardens of Heligan, Minack Theatre, Tate St Ives, Land’s End, Tintagel Castle and the Eden Project are not-be-missed!
+And don’t forget the more iconic attractions; St Michael’s Mount, the Lost Gardens of Heligan, Minack Theatre, Tate St Ives, Land’s End, Tintagel Castle and the Eden Project are not-to-be-missed!

 Our favourite hotel pick this end of the country is of course the family and dog friendly Watergate Bay Hotel.
 Head here to relish in contemporary Cornish comfort.